Sumesh18/capg_questions/best_practices.md

 print(newList)

-# Ternary operator instead of if-elif
+# Ternary operator instead of if-else
 a,b = 5,10
 ## Bad practice
 if a>b: